 To summarize, most magnesium supplements differ in their bioavailability and ways to take them.
 Some supplements, like the magnesium chelates, have other benefits due to the amino acids they are bound to.

-If you’ve been confused about which magnesium supplement is right for you, hopefully this post serves as a good resource!
+If you’ve been confused about which magnesium supplement is best for you, hopefully this post serves as a good resource!
 Which magnesium supplement did you choose?